 - Is your content resonating with your target audience?

 - Is it easy to find, connect and contact you?

 This evaluation will help you pinpoint areas that need attention.
 You will be able to develop a better marketing plan that focuses on the right things to attract your ideal customer.
-The result – marketing activities that improve the effectiveness of your online marketing.
+The result – more quality traffic that could turn into paying customers.